Public transport in Ireland

-Public transport on the Island of Ireland exists in many of the island of Ireland's urban areas and rural areas, and takes a number of forms.
+Public transport on the Island of Ireland exists in many of the island's urban areas and rural areas, and takes a number of forms.
 Bus transport is the main form of public transport and is common in all cities.
 The main cities, Dublin, Belfast, Cork, Derry, Limerick and Galway, all have their own suburban rail networks, although Dublin is the only to have its own tram line, in the form of the Luas.
-Ireland has a population of just over 7 million people.
+The island of Ireland has a population of just over 7 million people, split between the jurisdictions of the Republic of Ireland and Northern Ireland (part of the United Kingdom).

 In 2021, the Irish government released the climate action plan.
 This sees two brand new Dart (Tram/Train) lines west and south of Dublin, Ireland's first underground metro (Metrolink), a brand new electric train fleet delivered by Alstrom, extension to Luas (Tram) to North Dublin Finglas and more funding for Ireland's rural transport, Local Link.